markhamilton1/vsop2013/README.md

 necessary.
 The binary form of the files provides a much more efficient mechanism for performing large numbers of position calculations.

-For reference the authors have provided the programs (Fortran) that they used for binary file generation and basic calculations.
+For reference the authors have provided the programs (written in Fortran) that they used for binary file generation and basic calculations.

 These are:

-VSOP2013_binfile.f :
-This program converts the sequential files into direct access files.
+VSOP2013_binfile.f : This program converts the sequential files into direct access files.

-VSOP2013_compute.f :
-This program computes planetary coordinates from a direct access file.
+VSOP2013_compute.f : This program computes planetary coordinates from a direct access file.

 The file VSOP2013_ctl.txt contains planetary coordinates computed by the program VSOP2013_compute.f and given as control values for the users.